Stone Mania My Business My Passion

 Market life especially during the cold British winter wasn't for me.
 Ironically many years later I found myself once again working in markets.

-Having left school with few qualifications my mother was determined for me to make something of my life so having pushed me into a twelve month government funded training programme during which I earned just £25 a week, I was at the end offered a permanent contract.
-Initially working in the Personnel department or Human Resources as it's known today, I then moved to customer relations and then became a holiday rep' and worked in both Italy and Spain.
-By 1989 I'd had enough and returned home and worked as a temp' for about six months whilst deciding what to do with the rest of my life.
+Having left school with few qualifications my mother was determined for me to make something of my life.
+Having pushed me into a twelve month government funded training programme during which I earned just £25 a week, I was at the end offered a permanent contract.

-Having been on holiday to Florida and flown with a new airline called Virgin Atlantic I applied for a job as cabin crew and less than six months later was on my first flight to New York.
-In 1990 they had six Boeing 747-200 aircraft and flew to just six destinations five of which were in America.
+After returning from a holiday to Florida I heard a new airline called Virgin Atlantic were recruiting for cabin crew.
+I applied and less than three months later was on my first flight to New York.

 The Early Days in India